 You can only be matched to one of the employers you have selected and ranked as one of your preferred places to work.
 Please do not rank any employer you do not wish to work at, because if you are matched to that employer, our expectation is that you will accept their job offer and declining a job offer from the match will remove you from the entire intake.

-As we anticipate there will be more applicants than positions available, rejecting your job offer from the ACE match process will see you unable to take up a new graduate position within one of the 20 DHB services, aged residential care, primary health care services, or other agreed provider’s such as Southern Cross Healthcare.
+Rejecting your job offer from the ACE match process will see you unable to take up a new graduate position within one of the employers, aged residential care, primary health care services, or other agreed provider’s such as Southern Cross Healthcare.

 Notification of Outcome of Applications

-Employment offers for the Mid-Year 2021 intake will be sent out by ACE at 9am, Wednesday 21st July and by employers from 1pm, Wednesday 21st July 2021.
+Notification of match result for the Mid Year 2024 intake will be sent out by ACE at 9am, Wednesday 17 July 2024, and employment offers by employers from 1pm, Wednesday 17 July 2024.

 Unsuccessfully Matched Applicants (National Talent Pool)